gnbaviskar2/chat-app-graphql/README.md

 - Apollo GraphOS is the all-purpose hub for your GraphQL API, empowering developers across your stack to ship early, ship often, and ship safely.
 - Typescript: TypeScript is a free and open-source high-level programming language developed by Microsoft that adds static typing with optional type annotations to JavaScript.
 It is designed for the development of large applications and transpiles to JavaScript.
-- GraphQl WebSockets: Subscriptions allow clients to listen to real-time messages from the server.
+- GraphQL WebSockets: Subscriptions allow clients to listen to real-time messages from the server.
 The client connects to the server with a bi-directional communication channel using the WebSocket protocol and sends a subscription query that specifies which event it is interested in
 - Prisma: Prisma is a server-side library that helps developers read and write data to the database in an intuitive, efficient and safe way
 - Postgres: PostgreSQL, also known as Postgres, is a free and open-source relational database management system emphasizing extensibility and SQL compliance